dhh1128/codecraft.co/dont-forget-the-circuit-breakers.md

 One of my favorite job interview questions (for potential dev or QA hires) is to ask someone how they'd test a simple program.
 Some people stare at me blankly.
 Some just regurgitate the golden path.
 The ones I like to hire are the ones that immediately reel off half a dozen ways that they could imagine the code being broken.
 That kind of thinker is not only better at writing error-resistant code and better at writing comprehensive tests, but is also more creative and fun to work with overall.

----

-Why Your Software Should Cry | Codecraft (2013-05-06 11:50:50)

-[...] circuit breaker pattern that I described a while back is another example of reacting to [...]

----

-A Comedy of Carelessness | Codecraft (2013-12-09 08:35:13)

-[…] like it!
-Plan for trouble.
-(It always happens, after all.)
-Notice the problem.
-Communicate it.
-Take steps to cope, without panicking or inconveniencing the user.
-I’m not super happy that my internet […]

----

-Add some more extra redundancy again | Codecraft (2014-01-15 08:39:36)

-[…] that their behavior will be important to our users sooner or later are virtually 100%.
-We need circuit breakers, helpful error messages, documentation about what to do when things aren’t perfect, APIs that […]

----

-Mountains, Molehills, and Markedness | Codecraft (2014-07-28 08:44:47)

-[…] based on propagation of other marks in the codebase.
-Marks might be used to generate code for circuit-breaker patterns.
-Marks might also be used to identify symptoms for pain detecting algorithms.
-Imagine you could […]

----

-Taming Side Agreements | Codecraft (2014-10-28 08:36:05)

-[…] we need whistleblowers.
-I have previously written about embedding pain sensors and circuit breakers in code.
-We need ways to find out that everything isn’t working right–ways that are […]

----

-Know Your Limits | Codecraft (2015-02-05 08:47:46)

-[…] second in this unusual state.
-I had to fix this by sensing the pain of a retry storm and tripping a circuit breaker to keep the logs moderately […]